-The UK branch of the Company has two senior managers - a Head of Branch (SMF 19) and Compliance Oversight (SMF 16) in accordance with the requirements of the UK's Senior Managers and Certificate Regime ("SM&CR") which governs how people working in financial services in the UK are regulated.
+The UK branch of the Company has three senior manager functions - Head of Branch (SMF 19), MLRO (SMF 17) and Compliance Oversight (SMF 16) in accordance with the requirements of the UK's Senior Managers and Certificate Regime ("SM&CR") which governs how people working in financial services in the UK are regulated.
 The Head of Branch is responsible for management of the UK branch and provides regular updates to the Company's Board in respect of the branch.

-B.1.2.
-Material changes in system of governance
+B.1.2 Material changes in system of governance

-During 2021 there have been no changes made to the composition of the Board or the Board members who have oversight of central functions.
+During 2021 there has been an additional Board member added who is now responsible for the oversight of the Risk Management Function.

 The key contact person for the service provider of the Compliance Function changed during the year and underwent a Fit and Proper assessment prior to appointment.
 No other changes were made to the central functions.

-B.1.3.
-Principles of remuneration
+B.1.3 Principles of remuneration